 If data is harnessed properly it can produce a myriad of benefits.
 These include greater occupant safety; performance anomalies can be identified alerting to and identifying potential equipment failures and energy use can be reduced leading to economic benefits.

 The benefits of building IoT technologies are only now starting to be realised within the built environment.
 Technological improvements and cost reductions are leading to an accelerated update in its use.
 One of the biggest opportunities lies within the tens of thousands of B and C grade office buildings.
 Property owners of these types of buildings typically spend little to nothing on technology that could improve the performance and safety of their assets.

 Prospects also lie within educational institutions.
 New access control systems using mobile phones allow for an enhanced ability to monitor who can and cannot enter facility buildings.
 Greater security, space utilisation data and reduced costs can all be harnessed by using IoT technology.

 Cyber security solutions that protect data and access to technical assets which make up the built environment could also utilise IoT technology.
 With technical assets connected via this type of technology an inherent risk lies to protect systems from hackers.

 Organisations with the requisite expertise within the built environment to capture stranded data sets are needed.
 Such expertise can then advise on what technologies should be used to capture data and further advise on what outcomes could be expected to manage cost and risk.

-Millions of people everyday inhabit the built environment whether it is at home, work or leisure pursuits.
-Safety and comfort are paramount in these environments.
-Through the use of informed data issues that create risk can be mitigated or removed before they become hazardous.
-The implementation of IoT technology in buildings will mitigate risks and create more efficient and cost-effective assets.
+Millions of people every day inhabit the built environment, whether it is at home, at work or in leisure pursuits.
+Tenant experience, safety, and comfort are paramount in these environments.
+Informed data issues that create risk can be mitigated or removed before they become hazardous.
+The implementation of IoT technology in commercial buildings will mitigate risks and create more efficient and cost-effective assets.